Changing the Shape of an Instance

 - Some Marketplace images cannot be resized because of licensing constraints.
 If you want to resize a Microsoft SQL Server image, contact support.

 - You must have sufficient service limits for the new shape.
-If you don't have service limits, the instance will remain with the original shape.
+If you don't have service limits, the instance retains the original shape.

 - Different shapes are billed at different rates.
 When you change the shape of an instance, you are billed to the nearest second of usage for each shape that you use.
 For more information, see Compute Pricing and Resource Billing for Stopped Instances.